KennethHoff/SourceGenerators/src/Generators/PocoSchemaGenerator/Oxx.Backend.Generators.PocoSchema.Zod/README.md

         * This only applies to Value Types (int, double, etc.) and not Reference Types.
 You can currently not have a separate schema for a nullable and non-nullable reference type, so reference types will always use the same schema (It will however have .nullable() applied to it if it is nullable - as will ValueTypes)
-        * Note: If you want to apply a schema to a nullable type, but not to a non-nullable type, you can use the `ApplySchema<TType?, TSchema>` method.
+        * Note: If you want to apply a schema to a nullable type, but not to a non-nullable type, you can use the `ApplyAtomicSchema<TType?, TSchema>` method.
-        * Note: If you want to apply a schema to a non-nullable type, but not to a nullable type, you have to first apply the schema to both (using the `ApplySchema<TType, TSchema>` method), and then override the schema for the nullable type (using the `ApplySchema<TType?, TSchema>` method).
+        * Note: If you want to apply a schema to a non-nullable type, but not to a nullable type, you have to first apply the schema to both (using the `ApplyAtomicSchema<TType, TSchema>` method), and then override the schema for the nullable type (using the `ApplyAtomicSchema<TType?, TSchema>` method).

 * `ApplyGenericSchema(Type, Type)` - Applies a generic schema to a generic type.
     * Example: `ApplyGenericSchema(typeof(MyClass<>), typeof(MySchema<>))` will apply the schema `MySchema<T>` to the type `MyClass<>`.